onis-csadi/onis-csadi/README.md

-- 👋 Hi, I’m @OnisCsadi
+- 👋 Hi, I’m Onis Csadi
--  A software engineer working with web, mobile, cloud and blockchain technologies.
+-  A software engineer working with web, mobile, cloud, blockchain and metaverse technologies.

 <!---
 OnisCsadi/OnisCsadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.